 For these reasons, it's vital to protect your hotel or restaurant's reputation online.

-You should be extremely grateful when you receive a positive review from your guest.
 A simple “Thank You,” “It was great to host you,” and “Looking forward to hosting you again” can go a long way.
-When a person sees that a hotel or restaurant is responding to their reviews, it makes your business appear more likable, appreciative, and considerate of your guests.
-It demonstrates that your business is high-touch and cares about the customer relationship, highly valued in the hospitality business.
-Replying to every review is also critical when it comes to your ranking in the search order of reviews websites, Online Travel Agents, and search engines like Google.
-All of these websites use review response statistics as a weighting in their page rank algorithms, so higher frequency and response rates will help drive more traffic to your business listings online.
+When a person sees that a hotel or restaurant responds to their reviews, it makes your business appear more likable, appreciative, and considerate, and a sense of kindness for your guests.
+In addition, it demonstrates that your business is high-touch and cares about customer relationships, which must be highly valued in the hospitality business.
+Replying to every review is also critical for your ranking in the search order of reviews websites, Online Travel Agents, and search engines like Google.
+These websites use review response statistics to weigh in their page rank algorithms, so higher frequency and response rates will help drive more traffic to your business listings online.

 Negative reviews hold incredible weight and can be highly damaging to your business.
 It can deter potential guests away from your hotel and diners from your restaurant and ultimately harm your business reputation.
 That is why hotels and restaurants must respond to negative reviews quickly and authentically with empathy.
 Most of the negative feedback may be genuine, while some can be fabricated and simple retribution for some slight a disgruntled customer may have felt.
 You need to be extra careful, polite, and considerate while answering negative reviews.